Lytecyde/PACEalpha/README.md

 Much more work lies ahead.

 I want to use the ideas of
-Jim Camp and Chris Voss - negotiation
++ Jim Camp and Chris Voss - negotiation
-Jack Schafer - elicitation and empathy
++ Jack Schafer - elicitation and empathy
-Jonah Bergen - blocks against recruitment
++ Jonah Berger - blocks against recruitment
-Paul Ekman - emotology and lies
++ Paul Ekman - emotology and lies
-Janine Driver - Body Movement Analysis
++ Janine Driver - Body Movement Analysis
-Alan Watkins - stress and coherence and NVC - non violent communication
++ Alan Watkins - stress and coherence and NVC - non violent communication

 At this point it is just a demo with a couple of fun features.
 PLAN